 - Not waterproof

 When you like to have all your bases covered, you want the Kaito KA500.
-This handsome emergency radio boasts six-way power.
+This handsome emergency radio boasts five-way power and is one of the best emergency radios out there.
 You'll get a hand crank generator, solar panel, AA battery compartment, 5V USB input, 5V AC/DC input with a wall power adapter, and a built-in NiMH replaceable and rechargeable battery pack.
 As if the added ability to recharge the radio via USB weren't a feature worth touting, we think you'll love the replaceable and rechargeable battery pack.
 Unlike other radios, this one lives on long after the batteries die.
 We love non-disposable tech!

 - Replaceable battery pack